Checking China: What is the Quad alliance?

 Beijing lashed out in response, branding it a Cold War-type organisation dedicated to containing China.

-While the Trump administration put some effort into sustaining the Quad, President Joe Biden went further, convening, virtually, the first summit of Quad leaders in March 2021 just weeks after becoming president.
+While the Trump administration put some effort into sustaining the Quad, President Joe Biden has gone further, convening, virtually, the first summit of Quad leaders in March last year, just weeks after becoming president.

-It was an example of Washington's new approach of building coalitions of countries and institutions around specific mutual needs, regionally and globally, rather than traditional security alliances.
+It was an example of the US' new approach of building coalitions of countries and institutions around specific mutual needs, regionally and globally, rather than traditional security alliances.

 That means, Washington says, the Quad can work with other groupings, such as Asean, when interests overlap.